 Lymphedema is the build-up of fluids in your body.
-It can cause an arm or leg to swell up and become painful.
-The disorder is lifelong.
+It can cause an arm, leg, or other area of your body to swell and become painful.
+The disorder is usually lifelong.

-Lymphedema may start 6 - 8 weeks after surgery or after radiation treatment for cancer.
+Lymphedema may start 6 to 8 weeks after surgery or after radiation treatment for cancer.

 It can also start very slowly after your cancer treatment is over.
-You may not notice symptoms until 18 - 24 months after treatment.
+You may not notice symptoms for 18 to 24 months after treatment.
 Sometimes it can take years to develop.

 Even a small infection or injury can cause lymphedema to start.

 Use your arm that has lymphedema for everyday activities, such as combing your hair, bathing, dressing, and eating.
 Rest this arm above the level of your heart 2 or 3 times a day while you are lying down.

 - Rest your arm on pillows to keep it raised.

 - Open and close your hand 15 to 25 times while you are lying down.

 Every day, clean the skin of your arm or leg that has lymphedema.
 Use lotion to keep your skin moist.
 Check your skin every day for any changes.

 Protect your skin from injuries, even small ones.